Fall International Timeline

 Academic Advising will mail first-year registration instructions in mid-June.
 Please return all materials by the deadline listed in the instructions.
 Registration instructions for transfer students will be sent by the end of June, and will be due shortly after you receive them.

-- If you would like to receive a credit and/or exam score evaluation, submit official final college transcripts to Emerson College Undergraduate Admission Processing Center, PO Box 880, Randolph, MA 02368-0880 by July 15.
-You can submit a transcript for any Summer 2012 college coursework by August 15.
+- If you would like to receive a credit and/or exam score evaluation, submit official final college transcripts and/or exam scores to Emerson College Undergraduate Admission Processing Center, PO Box 880, Randolph, MA 02368-0880 by July 15.
+You can submit a transcript for any Summer 2015 college coursework by August 15.
 Evaluations are usually complete within a few weeks.

 Once you matriculate in the fall, we will ask you to wait until your second semester at the College to request a change of major.
 All changes require approval of the department Chair.
 Information regarding the major change process and qualifications required for specific programs is available from the Academic Advising Center.